S. Korea police admit responsibility for Halloween tragedy

 The disaster — which left at least 156 people dead and 151 others injured — was concentrated in a downhill, narrow alley in Itaewon.
 Witnesses described people falling on one another, suffering severe breathing difficulties and falling unconscious.
 They also recalled rescuers and ambulances failed to reach the crammed alleys in time because the entire Itaewon area was extremely packed with slow-moving vehicles and a crowd of partygoers clad in Halloween costumes.

+During a Cabinet council meeting Tuesday, President Yoon Suk Yeol also acknowledged that South Korea lacks research on a crowd management.
+He called for using drones and other high-tech resources to develop an effective crowd control capability.
+He said the government will soon hold a meeting with experts to review overall national safety rules.

+The crowd surge is South Korea’s deadliest disaster since the 2014 ferry sinking that killed 304 people and exposed the country’s lax safety rules and regulatory failures.
+Saturday’s crowd surge has subsequently raised public questions about what South Korea has done to prevent human-made disasters.

-After the disaster, police launched a 475-member task force to find its cause.
+After the Itaewon disaster, police launched a 475-member task force to find its cause.

 Senior police officer Nam Gu-Jun told reporters Monday that officers have obtained videos taken by about 50 security cameras in the area and were analyzing video clips posted on social media.
 Nam said police have also interviewed more than 40 witnesses and survivors so far.